Aspire (political party): Mayoral elections

-Ohid Ahmed stood in the 2018 election for directly elected Mayor of Tower Hamlets, coming third behind Labour and the People's Alliance of Tower Hamlets, a group that had earlier split from the Tower Hamlets Independent Group.
-Ahmed was endorsed by Rahman.
+While Rahman was still subject to a five year ban on running for or holding public office, the party stood Ohid Ahmed in the 2018 election for Mayor of Tower Hamlets.
+Despite Rahman's endorsement, Ahmed garnered less than 15% of the vote, failing to qualify for the second round and coming third behind Labour, and the People's Alliance of Tower Hamlets, a group that had split from the councillors that would go on to form Aspire.